ABATEMENT

 CADENCY

-A system of marks of difference added by sons to
+A system of brisures used by sons on an

-of birth, including the eldest son until his father dies.
+An eldest son displays his until the father dies.

 CARPE DIEM